Chiemeka-Nwakama/llm-arabic-english-code-switching-benchmark/README.md

-# SaintLingual: Benchmarking LLMs on English-Arabic Code-Switched Translation
+# Benchmarking LLMs on English-Arabic Code-Switched Translation

 A multilingual NLP research project that builds a human-validated English-Arabic code-switched dataset and benchmarks large language model translation performance using BLEU, cosine similarity, and BERTScore.